Here are the facts you really need to know about dry needling:

 CNA, a professional liability insurance company, provided the following examples:

-- A physical therapist punctured a patient’s right lung with an acupuncture needle, causing damage to the lung that led to a pneumothorax (10).
+- A physical therapist punctured a patient’s right lung with an acupuncture needle, causing damage to her lung that led to a pneumothorax (10).
 She was hospitalized and underwent treatment for the pneumothorax (10).

-A physical therapist punctured a patient’s lung with an acupuncture needle, causing damage to the lung that led to a pneumothorax (10).
+A physical therapist punctured a patient’s lung with an acupuncture needle, causing damage to her lung that led to a pneumothorax (10).
 She required surgery to treat the pneumothorax and was hospitalized for three days (10).

 A physical therapist performed dry needling on a patient’s calf while failing to adhere to basic infection prevention and control practices, resulting in the patient developing a calf infection (10).
 She required “intravenous therapy and two surgical procedures” to treat the calf infection (10).